 What am I required to do before I build on or alter my property?

 Before construction, you must submit a Development Application and fee to the Land Planning Department.
-The staff will review each submission to ensure that planned activities are in accordance with any land planning or zoning regulations or ordinances (e.g., The Flood Damage Prevention Regulation for Big Horn County, the Zoning Resolution for Shell Valley and the Big Horn County Airport Area Zoning Regulations).
+The staff will review each submission to ensure that planned activities are in accordance with any land planning or zoning regulations or ordinances (e.g., Flood Damage Prevention Regulation for Big Horn County or Big Horn County Airport Area Zoning Regulations).
 If the planned development is found to occur in an area with special requirements, an additional permit may be required before construction can commence.

 How do I get utilities to my property? - Refer to Faq Topic 10: Utilities